ktmud/huggle/README.md

-# Hublog
+# Huggle

-Blog (static site) boilerplate front-end developers would love!
+Blog (static site) boilerplate for front-end developers.

-Combine the power of [Hugo](http://hugo.spf13.com/) and [gulp.js](http://gulpjs.com/), it becomes incrediblely easy & fast to build a static site of your own.
+Combine the power of [Hugo](http://hugo.spf13.com/) and [gulp.js](http://gulpjs.com/), it becomes incrediblely easy & fast to generate a static site of your own.

 Write posts in Markdown, polish UI in stylus/less/sass/coffee, build the entire site in seconds.